 In 2005, the National Trust for Historic Preservation extended their week-long celebration of preservation to the entire month of May and declared it Preservation Month in order to promote historic places and heritage tourism, and demonstrate the social and economic benefits of historic preservation.

-Since the community can’t come to us, we will be going virtual, offering a variety of online content designed to educate and raise awareness about the important role of historic preservation and advocacy in Kansas City.
+In celebration of Historic Preservation Month we will be offering a variety of online content designed to educate and raise awareness about the important role of historic preservation and advocacy in Kansas City.

 SPREAD THE WORD!
 Share our page via email, social media, and text.